ShadenSmith/splatt/README.md

     $ ./configure && make

 will build the SPLATT library and its executable.
+The executable will be found in build/<arch>/bin.
 You can add a '--help' flag to configure to see additional build options.
 To install,

     $ make install